natedadson/service-account-governor/README.md

 "Service Account Abandonment: Measuring the Machine Identity Attack Surface in Enterprise AWS" (Q4 2026)

-Contributing
-This is an independent research project.
-Not open for external contributions at this time.

 License
 MIT License - See LICENSE file for details.

-text
-MIT License

-Copyright (c) 2026 Nathaniel Dadson

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, subject to the following conditions:
-...
 Disclaimer
 This software is for research and educational purposes only.

 Run in a personal AWS sandbox, never in production

-The author is not responsible for any unintended modifications to AWS resources
+The author is not responsible for any unintended modifications

 This tool performs read-only operations by design